All Projects

 A Yixing teapot, perfectly round yet made by hand!

 It is said that their clay is “well-suited to making teapots in the Yixing fashion”.
-This is the first clue to understanding how they do it: “Yixing” is as much about technique as the clay itself (of which many types are available).
+This is the first clue to understanding how they do it: “Yixing” is as much about technique as the clay itself (of which many types are available for use pure or by intermixing).
 They are adapting their methods to what that clay demands.
-Here is the first surprising fact: The raw lumps do not just
+Here is the first surprising fact: For some types, the raw lumps look like rocks, they do not just

 Working Properties

 Plasticity, stiffness: As noted, craftsmen/women appear to handbuild with soft plastic slabs by simply gluing them with slip.
-But, note some things.
-First, they are not “hand building”, they are assembling carefully cut polygons.
+But note some things.
+First, they are not “hand building”, they are assembling/fitting carefully cut polygons.
 Second, the clay is not plastic in the traditional sense (e.g. it cannot be

-thrown on a wheel).
-Note that they must shape it carefully using a paddle.
-That being said, the wet strength of Yixing clays is impressive, helping prevent curved forms from collapsing (likely due to a stiff plastic base having coarser-grained clay particles).
+thrown on a wheel), they must shape it carefully using a paddle.
+The stiffness imparts impressive wet strength, helping prevent curved forms from collapsing.

 Third, the clay is not soft, it is stiff (that's why they have to flatten it with a mallet).
 Notice during flattening that splits appear on the edges (not an issue since they cut shapes within the slab).
 Yet the splits are small enough to make it obvious this is not just stiff clay.
 Very fine and highly plastic clay particles are holding the coarse ones together.
 Curiously, they make the degree of